estelle/csstdg/transforms.md

 Note the rotation of 200 degrees.
 We naturally interpret this to mean a clockwise rotation of 200 degrees, which it does.
 If these two transforms are animated, however, they will have act differently: the chained-functions version will indeed rotate 200 degrees clockwise, whereas the `matrix()` version will rotate 160 degrees anti-clockwise.
 Both will end up in the same place, but will get there in different ways.

-There are similar differences that arise even when the rotations are smaller.
+There are similar differences that arise even when you might think they wouldn’t.
+Once again, this is because a `matrix()` transformation will always take the shortest possible route to the end state, whereas a transform chain might not.
+(In fact, it probably doesn’t.)
 Consider these apparently equivalent transforms:

 	rotate(160deg) translate(24px,25px) rotate(-30deg) translate(-100px)
 	matrix(-0.642788, 0.766044, -0.766044, -0.642788, 33.1756, -91.8883)